Who is Kevin Warsh, Trump's pick to succeed Jerome Powell as Federal Reserve chair

 "On policy decisions, Warsh's recent comments suggest he could support lower policy rates, possibly counterbalanced by a smaller balance sheet," the Deutsche Bank analysts said.

-The Fed moved on December 10 to lower borrowing costs for the third straight time since September.
-That reduced the federal funds rate — what banks charge each other for short-term loans — to between 3.5% and 3.75%, the lowest level in more than three years.

-To be sure, Warsh's view wouldn't necessarily dictate Fed policy, given that the Fed chair doesn't set interest rates unilaterally.
-Rather, decisions on the federal funds rate, which affects borrowing costs for consumers and businesses, are set by a majority vote among the 12 members of the Federal Open Market Committee (FOMC).
+Some Wall Street analysts have questioned how Warsh's more recent comments backing lower interest rates square with his earlier hawkish views.
+Yet Warsh's latest perspective wouldn't necessarily dictate monetary policy, given that the Fed chair doesn't set interest rates unilaterally.

+Decisions on the federal funds rate, which affects borrowing costs for consumers and businesses, are set by a majority vote among the 12 members of the Federal Open Market Committee (FOMC).
+Other committee members may seek to demonstrate the Fed's independence by resisting pressure to cut rates, experts said.

+"If he walks into the Fed with aggressive cuts as his baseline, he may not have a lot of credibility selling others on the need for further rate cuts," Sonu Varghese, global macro strategist at investment firm Carson Group, told investors in a report.
+"And we may even end up with a deeply divided committee that doesn't cut at all.
+In the immediate term, a potentially hawkish Fed could increase volatility."

+The Fed held rates steady at its Jan.
+28 meeting, marking the central bank's first pause after three consecutive cuts.
+Powell cited the U.S. economy's strong growth and a stabilization in the labor market as reasons that the majority of FOMC voted to keep its benchmark rate unchanged at between 3.5% and 3.75.%.

 FOMC members are also likely to signal to Wall Street that the central bank remains insulated from political pressure after a change in Fed leadership, reducing the odds of a sharp shift in monetary policy, Deutsche Bank said.